omarceloribeiro/spfxblazorwebpart/README.md

 Would be great build spfx webpart using blazor as the framework. on webpart creation just select blazor and all the folder/project is generated.
 Would be a great improvement on spfx development for the community developers. would be a good option to build webparts like employee bithdays, company next events, current wheater, current pending approvals, company city holidays, etc!

+## Status

+* At the moment, no changes was required to be made on blazor app project. everything is working with a default blazor web assembly project.
+* Blazor app files should be deployed to a document library folder.
+* Navigation is working, but at first access is required to put a / at the end of SharePoint Url

+Deploy to SharePoint AppCatalog is not supported https://github.com/SharePoint/sp-dev-docs/issues/9150:

+The folder "ClientSideAssets" in the SPPKG is not the actual representation of the folder that is uploaded to the App Catalog.
+Instead, the ClientSideAssets.xml.rels points to a list of files within the SPPKG and these files always get uploaded as a flat list to ClientSideAssets/ in the App Catalog.
+The ClientSideAssets/ folder that's inside the package is just for organization/debugging.

+Given the first issue, there's not a way to actually upload anything into a subfolder in ClientSideAssets/.
+So, my recommendation here (for now) would be to instead, separately deploy the Blazor app to a CDN and then reference the CDN from your web part code when loading the Blazor app.
+You would probably want to also add versioning on the CDN (i.e. https://somecdn.com/v1.1.0/blazorapp1/...).

+The team has been exploring Blazor, but we don't have an officially recommended support path for it yet.
+Since this is a feature you are interested in SPFx having support for, I'd also recommend filing a UserVoice ticket.

 ## Version History